galaxyproject/training-material/topics/statistics/tutorials/classification_regression/tutorial.md

 >
 {: .question}

-## Predict using test data
+## Predict using test dataset

-After learning on the training data, we should evaluate the performance on the test dataset to know whether the algorithm learned general patterns from the training data or not.
+After learning on the training dataset, we should evaluate the performance on the test dataset to know whether the algorithm learned general patterns from the training dataset or not.
 These patterns are used to predict a new sample and a similar accuracy is expected.
 Similar to the classification task, the trained model is evaluated on `body_fat_test` which predicts a target value for each row.
 The predicted targets are compared to the expected targets to measure the robustness of learning.

 > ### {% icon hands_on %} Hands-on: Predict targets using the model
 >
-> 1. **Ensemble methods for classification and regression** {% icon tool %} with the following parameters to predict targets of test data using the trained model:
+> 1. **Ensemble methods for classification and regression** {% icon tool %} with the following parameters to predict targets of test dataset using the trained model:
 >    - *"Select a Classification Task"*: `Load a model and predict`
 >       - {% icon param-file %} *"Models"*: `model`
 >       - {% icon param-file %} *"Data (tabular)"*: `body_fat_test`